glazernir/SoccerStat-AI/README.md

 This project enables a more interpretable representation of player data, helping to uncover trends, similarities, and differences between players based on their performance metrics.

+## Dataset

+The dataset originates from Football Data from Transfermarkt [https://www.kaggle.com/datasets/davidcariboo/player-scores/data?select=appearances.csv].
+It contains detailed player statistics for multiple seasons, including attributes such as goals, assists, minutes played, passing accuracy, defensive actions, and more.
+Before training the model, the raw data undergoes cleaning, normalization, and transformation to ensure consistency and accuracy.

 ED.py - defines an autoencoder model in PyTorch with an encoder to compress data and a decoder to reconstruct it.
 It uses linear layers with activation functions like ReLU and Sigmoid.

 coloring.py - processes soccer player data, visualizes it using PCA and scatter plots, and supports data preparation and player comparisons.